Churuli

-Churuli is a 2021 Indian Malayalam-language science fiction mystery thriller film directed by Lijo Jose Pellissery and written by S. Hareesh.
+Churuli is a 2021 Indian Malayalam-language science fiction horror film directed by Lijo Jose Pellissery and written by S. Hareesh.
 It stars Vinay Forrt, Chemban Vinod Jose, Joju George, Soubin Shahir and Jaffar Idukki.
 The film was produced by Lijo Jose Pellissery and Chemban Vinod Jose under the banner of Movie Monastery and Chembosky Motion Pictures, with Jesto Varghese, O Thomas Panicker and Naushad Salahudin as co-producers.
-The original story and characters were based on a short story Kaligeminarile Kuttavalikal from the book Mullaranjanam written by Vinoy Thomas.
+The screenplay were based on a short story, Kaligeminarile Kuttavalikal, from Vinoy Thomas' book Mullaranjanam.

-In the film, two undercover police officers, set on a search for a wanted criminal known as Mayiladumparambil Joy, find themselves stuck in the village of Churuli as eerie mysteries unfolds.
+In the film, two undercover police officers, pursuing a wanted criminal find themselves stuck in the village of Churuli as eerie mysteries unfolds.

-Churuli was premiered at IFFK on 11 February 2021.
+Churuli premiered at IFFK on 11 February 2021.
 It was later released via SonyLIV on 19 November 2021.